 Now that the back is feeling more comfortable, it’s time to find things to put in it!
-I shopped around both online and in brick and mortar stores for storage bins, tupperwares, etc., and eventually ended up buying a large wicker bin at Hobby Lobby, some drawer storage boxes from Amazon, curtains from Shopko, and 3 inch bed foam from Joann Fabric.
-I already had most everything else, including the soft sided cooler/table from REI, various Rubbermaid tubs, and lights.
+I shopped around both online and in brick and mortar stores for storage bins, tupperwares, organizers, etc., and eventually ended up buying a large wicker bin at Hobby Lobby, some drawer storage boxes from Amazon, curtains from Shopko, and 3-inch bed foam from Joann Fabric.
+I already had most everything else, including a soft-sided cooler/table from REI, various Rubbermaid tubs, and lights.

 Curtains proved to be a little troublesome, mainly because I was stubborn and wanted them all to be on rods so they could easily be pulled open and shut.
 However, topper sides are NOT vertical and move around a lot when driving, so good luck trying to get even the strongest spring rod to stay up!
 After a few failed attempts, I resorted to simply using velcro to stick a solid sheet of Sun Zero curtain material to the top and bottom of the window.
 When the curtains aren’t down, I can roll up and tie them or take them completely off.
 The road will determine which method becomes more practical.

-I made curtains for all windows since who knows what kind of creepers could be around on the road.
-I was able to rig up a rod for the front window since the topper sides were closer to vertical.
-I angle cut some dowel pieces and routered out a notch for the rod to sit in.
-A huge glob of hot glue and it is still up so far!
+I made curtains for all the windows since who knows what kind of creepers could be around on the road.
+I was able to rig up a rod for the front window since the topper sides are closer to vertical.
+I angle-cut some dowel pieces and routered out a notch for the rod to sit in.
+Huge globs of hot glue holding the dowel pieces to the carpeted interior, and it is still up so far!

-For bedding I found a great deal on a chunk of 3 inch foam.
-I had previously bought some 1 inch foam and doubled it, but a few nights proved it just wasn’t good enough for long term use.
+For bedding, I found a great deal on a chunk of 3-inch foam.
+I had previously bought some 1-inch foam and doubled it, but a few nights proved it just wasn’t enough padding for long-term use.
 I decided I would splurge and spend some good money on foam, but I hit a 50% off sale at Joann’s and got this for $48!
 Definitely worth every penny.
 I threw a large, tight weave blanket around the mattress in hopes it will help keep it both clean and preserved.
 Plus, it looks sweet.

 So there you have it!
 I hope you enjoyed following me on this journey and are perhaps inspired to start your own project.
 The options are endless and the payoff is great – I thoroughly enjoyed every step of the build and now have a sweet home on wheels to go exploring!